revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 Following are the steps to create parameterized tests in JUnit5:
 - Declare `@ParameterizedTest` to the test.
-- Declare at least one source (example – `@ValueSource`) that will provide the arguments for each invocation of test.
+- Declare at least one source (for example – `@ValueSource`) that will provide the arguments for each invocation of the test.
-- Consume the arguments in the test method .
+- Consume the arguments in the test method.
-- JUnit 5 parameterized test maven dependency : We need `junit-jupiter-params` maven dependencies to support parameterized tests.
+- JUnit 5 parameterized test maven dependency : We need `JUnit-jupiter-params` maven dependencies to support parameterized tests.

 ```Java
 public class Junit5_Parameterized_Test {